Silvus/sshrc/README.md

 After the SHELL variable is set, any new tmux server will load your configurations.
 The -S option will start a separate tmux server at /tmp/russelltmuxserver.
 Don't try to access the vanilla tmux server when your SHELL environment variable is set: if the server isn't already running, other users will get your configurations with their own sessions.

 [sshrc-git]: https://aur.archlinux.org/packages/sshrc-git

+### Autocomplete

+To keep the ssh autocomplete feature, you can add the following line to your ~/.bashrc.

+    complete -F _known_hosts sshrc